 The first 2.5 gigawatts of foreign-imported solar cells will be excluded from the tariff, giving unprepared companies relying on foreign imported solar cells more breathing room than expected.
 Let me give you an idea of how much 2.5 gigawatts actually is.
 It’s roughly 5 percent of all solar modules installed in America in the third quarter of 2017; a significant figure to say the least.

 Although America imports roughly 80 percent of its solar cells, making the 201 Trade Case Tariff decision loom large, there are upsides to the decision when we unpack the legislation piece by piece.

 The 30% tariff issued is far less than the 50% tariff advocated by Suniva and SolarWorld.
 The two companies who petitioned the International Trade Commission to create tariffs.
 Although 30% seems like a lot, the bulk of American solar companies’ costs aren’t in panel imports.
 The bulk of most solar companies’ costs don’t stem from the cost of the solar panels themselves.
 Which is what the tariff will impact, and only for several years at declining intervals of tariff percentages.

 Rather, the majority of costs go toward customer acquisition.
 After assessment software, staffing, lead generation, sales processes, and operational costs are factored into the average solar company’s expenditures, the cost of American solar business will only go up by 10% in result of the tariffs, and only for the first year the tariff is imposed.

 The tariff will be reduced each year over the span of four years, and in five percent increments.
-This means that by 2022, the tariff will only be 15 percent, bringing the actual cost of operating an American solar business to a net price increase of roughly 4% in the fourth and final year of the tariff, making the hit entirely surmountable.
+This means that by 2022, the tariff will only be 15 percent.
+That brings the actual cost of operating an American solar business to a net price increase of roughly 4%.
+That’s in the fourth and final year of the tariff, making the hit entirely surmountable.

 Then the tariff goes away completely.